lhenriquegomescamilo/CJE-prep/README.md

 `vagrant plugin install vagrant-reload`

 This plugin helps rebooting the VM automaticaly after provisioning.
-Vagrant will download the box, run a few scripts to install, update and configure the tools needed by our Jenkins server
+Vagrant will download the box, run a few scripts to install, update and configure the tools needed by our Jenkins server.
+And for that, you only need to type:

+`vagrant up`

+This `vagrant up` command will run for a long time (up to a few hours on the first time, depending on the internet connection), since it will download the vm image (actually, a "box", but essencially the same), and run all provision scripts, updating a lot of apt-get packages, jenkins plugins...
+Fortunatly, the box will be downloaded only on the first time, but every time you decide to destroy (`vagrant destroy`) your machine, the provision scripts will run the next time you start it (`vagrant up`).

+### Configurations

+Fortunately, most tools are instaled/updated with the scripts, but a few configurations may be necessary to use Jenkins (that's the whole point, isn't it? prepare for the CJE?
+Sometimes I think I forget that).
+Until now, these are the necessary configurations:

+* Maven instalation.
+Go to the [configuration panel](http://127.0.0.1:8080/jenkins/configure) -> Maven -> Maven Instalations:
+  1. Name: any name you like.
+I use 'maven 3.3.9'
+  2. Install automatically: uncheck
+  3. MAVEN_HOME: '/opt/tools/maven/'

+## Backlog

+Open to sugestions.
+The next step I'm gonna do is create a few job-configuration xml, to create jobs with jenkins-cli on the provision phase.

+## Contributing

+Also preparing for the test?
+Created a nice job configuration?
+A good example for plugin usage?
+Feel free to fork and create pull requests.